dmnapolitano/stanford-thrift/README.md

 **The server will usually be running on edsel, but check via `qstatx`.
 The port will always be 9999.**
 For some examples, please see the scripts/ directory for Python clients, src/StanfordParserClient.java for a Java client.

+To write/use a Java client, add `/home/nlp-text/dynamic/NLPTools/thrift/all_thrift_jars.jar` to your `$CLASSPATH`.
+To write/use a Python client, add `/home/nlp-text/dynamic/NLPTools/stanford-thrift/gen-py` to your `$PYTHONPATH.`

+### How to Set Up Thrift on Your Local Machine

+You can communicate with the server on edsel from your local machine in the exact same way you would from any one of the servers.
+As far as I can tell, the required libraries aren't bundled with Thrift, so you can either download `/home/nlp-text/dynamic/NLPTools/thrift/all_thrift_jars.jar` or `/home/nlp-text/dynamic/NLPTools/thrift/lib` from our servers to make sure you have all of them.
+Then download Thrift from the website above and follow the relevant instructions under "Build and Install the Apache Thrift compiler".

 ## How to Interact with the Methods and Data Structures